 Information collection and use

-The information that you provide us with, or that is gathered automatically helps us to monitor our web site service and provide you with the services that you are entitled to as a visitor to our website.
+The information that you may provide us with, or that is gathered automatically helps us to monitor our web site service and provide you with the services that you may be interested in as a visitor to our website.

-At present, we only collect non-personal information – such as IP address (the location of the computer on the internet), pages accessed and files downloaded.
+At present, we only collect non-personal information on our website – such as IP address (the location of the computer on the internet), pages accessed and files downloaded.
 This helps us to determine how many individuals use our sites, how many people visit on a regular basis, which pages are most popular, and which pages are least popular.
 This information doesn’t tell us anything about who you are or where you live, it simply allows us to monitor and improve our service.